Try2Code/cdo-bindings/README.md

 ### Requirements

 Cdo.{rb,py} requires a working CDO binary and Ruby 2.x or Python 2.7/3.x

+**PLEASE NOTE: python-2.7 is unmaintained since January 2021** Many dependencies dropped support for 2.7 so I do manual testing with it,only.

 Multi-dimensional arrays (numpy for python, narray for ruby) require addtional netcdf-io modules.
 These are [scipy](https://docs.scipy.org/doc/scipy/reference/io.html) or [python-netcdf4](https://pypi.python.org/pypi/netCDF4) for python and